-Tomra North America participates in two multi-employer pension plans in the US, the "Metro-plan" and the "TNYR-plan".
+Tomra North America participates in two multi-employer pension plans in the US, the "TNYR-plan" and the "Metroplan".
 Both plans are Defined Benefit plans (DB) under IAS 19.
 As there has been limited financial information available for these pension plans, TOMRA applied Defined Contribution plan (DC) accounting for both plans up until 31 December 2012.

-The TNYR-plan comprises 40 TOMRA employees, out of a total of approximately 2,250 employees.
+The TNYR-plan comprises 45 TOMRA employees, out of approximately 2,300 participants.
 Similar to prior years, there is still not sufficient financial information available in order to account for this plan as a DB plan.
-Consequently, TOMRA continues to account for this plan as a DC plan by direct expensing of premiums paid.
-Premiums paid in 2015 amounted to USD 204,166, compared to USD 187,663 in 2014.
-Received information from the plan indicates an underfunding of USD 3.6 million on TOMRA's part.
-TOMRA is jointly and severally liable for the plan's underfunding with other participants in the plan.
+Consequently, Tomra continues to account for this plan as a DC plan by direct expensing of premiums paid.
+Premiums paid in 2016 amounts to USD 253,304 compared to USD 204,166 in 2015.
+Received information from the plan indicates an underfunding of USD 4.1 million on TOMRA's part.
+TOMRA is jointly and severally liable for the plans underfund with other participants within the plan.

-The Metro plan comprises 50 TOMRA employees.
+The Metro plan comprises 51 TOMRA employees.
 In 2013 the Metro-plan was restructured, and the fund provided TOMRA with information about TOMRA's net liabilities under the plan.
-TOMRA entered into an agreement with the fund to settle the underfunding in the plan though annual payments of USD 0.2 million per year over a 25 years period.
+TOMRA entered into an agreement with the fund to settle the underfunding in the plan though annual payments of USD 0.2 million per year over 25 years period.
 Consequently, a net pension liability of USD 3.5 million (net present value) was recognized in other comprehensive income as a change in estimate in 2013.
-The agreement with the fund also included a reentry into the restructured DB-plan based on direct attribution, where TOMRA is responsible for funding of liabilities directly attributable to TOMRA employees only.
-The reentry into the Metro plan is accounted for as a DC plan as updated financial information on the funding has not been received.
-The premium paid under this plan was USD 154,411 in 2015 compared to USD 168,551 in 2014.
+The agreement with the fund also included a re-entry into the restructured DB-plan based on direct attribution, where TOMRA is responsible for funding of liabilities directly attributable to TOMRA employees only.
+The premium paid under this plan was USD 154,411 in 2015 and USD 155,665 in 2016.